gsbdarc/rf_bootcamp_2025/docs/day1.md

 - 🧹 Organize: Clean and sort data

-- ⚙️ Power: Run complex scripts and jobs
+- ⚙️ Power: Run complex scripts and jobs to automate your work

 {: .important}